 Pertaining to daytime glare, the project will not involve building materials with highly reflective properties that would disrupt day-time views.
-The proposed structure will utilize beige, brown and off-white colored and glint-and-glare resistant windows located within the building's façade.
+The proposed structure will consist of pre-fabricated metal buildings with beige, brown and off-white colored stucco and glint-and-glare resistant windows located within the building's façade.
+The proposed use will not substantially increase glint, glare, or light pollution given the small size of the property, the relatively small footprint or the use, and the minimum amount of exterior lighting required.
+Notwithstanding this minimal impact, the project shall comply with City standards regarding lighting and glare in industrial facilities and M-1 zones.
+Therefore, less than significant impacts are anticipated to result from the proposed project.